angie-dev/artereplay/README.md

 Enjoy downloading those nice programs that you will never have the time to watch ;)

+August 6th, 2017 update : arte updated its site.
+While most functionality is still there, I couldn't find the endpoint for list command.
+Keeping it as deprecated for now.

 ## Examples

-* Print the 3 most viewed videos and adds them to a file
+* Print the 3 most viewed videos and adds them to a file - DEPRECATED
     ```
     ./artereplay.py list most_viewed --max 3 -f outputfile.txt
     ```